MarcStorm/02807-plagiarism/README.md

 # Setting up
 The following instructions are intended for unix/linux environments.

-Start by (optionally) setting up a virtual environment with python 3.5.x
+Start by (optionally) setting up a virtual environment with python 3.5.x or above
 ```bash
 virtualenv venv && source venv/bin/activate
 ```